-For now, I’ve compiled a bunch of kick-ass bonuses that will help you determine your ONE GOAL right now:
+For now, I’ve compiled three bonuses that will help you determine your ONE GOAL right now:

-- My cheat sheet for identifying, formulating and achieving your ONE GOAL that breaks the process down into 46 small action items (includes a preview of next week)
+- My cheat sheet for identifying, formulating and achieving your ONE GOAL that breaks the process down into 46 small action items.

-- 3 more ways you can remind yourself of your ONE GOAL each and every single day
+- Three more ways you can remind yourself of your ONE GOAL each and every single day.

-Take it, use it, find your ONE GOAL and run with it!
-Download the package here:
+Take those, use them, find your ONE GOAL and run with it!
+You can access all the bonuses here: